 Sponsor Information

 Apprentice Name

 Training Agreement # Date (mm/dd/yy)

 Sponsor Name

 Address

 Telephone

 E-mail Address

 Summary of Training

 Employment Start Date

 Employment End Date

 Total hours of training & instruction between dates of employment.

 Skill Sets Completed

-As the Sponsor, I hereby confirm the best of my knowledge. hat the above information is true and accurate to the
+As the Sponsor, I hereby confirm t best of my knowledge. hat the above information is true a nd accurate to the

-Signature: Date: (mm/dd/yy)
+Signature: Date: (mm/dd/y /y)

+The Changer is required to sign off and data the akilla after the A nnrantiae bae nreven

-n-off and date the skills after the Apprentice has proven
+The Sponsor is required to sign-off and date the skills after the Apprentice has proven competence in those skills.

-competence

-in those skills.
 However, if a skill is shaded, it is optional and does not need to be signed-off.

-If you need additional copies of the Sponsor Record, visit Skilled Trades Ontario and search Sponsor Record Form.
+\If you need additional copies of the Sponsor Record, visit SkilledTradesOntario.ca and search Sponsor Record Form.